williaz/TechRefresher/AWS.md

 ### Services

 #### Quick
-- Lambda: async/sync, stateless, <=5m
+- Lambda: async/sync, stateless, <=5m, auto scaling(if in VPC, make sure sufficient ENI, else EC2ThrottledException).
 - API Gateway: caching, throttle
 - serverless: API Gateway, Lambda, DynamoDB
+- SQS: FIFIO(exactly one processing, FIFO order)standard(at least 1, general insertion order)
 - SQS: 14d message rentation, consumers should delete msg
 - Kinesis
   - Kinesis data stream is an ordered sequence of data records meant to be written to and read from in real-time